Hesperian Health Guides

 Chapter 20: Sex Workers

-Sex workers, like other women, are working to make a living.
+Sex workers are working to make a living.

-A sex worker is anyone who trades sex for money or other favors.
+A sex worker is someone who willingly trades sex for money or other necessities.
 Many people picture sex workers as women who do not wear many clothes, flirt with men, and work in brothels or on the street.
-But women who sell sex are a diverse group.
-A sex worker may be a young girl or an older woman with 6 children at home.
-She may work in a brothel, in a bar or a club, on the street with a pimp, or in her own home.
-What most of these women share in common, though, is that they sell sex because they desperately need money.
+But people who sell sex are a diverse group.
+A sex worker may be a teenager, a transgender person, or an older woman with 6 children at home.
+They may work in a brothel, in a bar or a club, on the street with a pimp, or at home.

-In this book we use the term ‘sex worker’ instead of ‘prostitute’.
-We do this because many people think of a prostitute as a bad woman who should be punished.
-The term ‘sex worker’ emphasizes that sex workers, like other women, are working to make a living.
-For the same reason, we call the men who buy sex ‘clients’ or ‘customers’.
+In this book we use the term “sex worker” instead of “prostitute.”
+We do this because the word “prostitute” is used to judge sex workers negatively.
+Using “sex worker” emphasizes that these are people who are working to make a living.
+For the same reason, we call the people who buy sex “clients” or “customers.”

-There are also many women who do not think of themselves as sex workers, yet occasionally they trade sex for favors, like a place to live, food, or a job.
-This is sometimes called ‘survival sex’.
-These women face many of the same problems that sex workers face.
+There are also many people who do not think of themselves as sex workers, but who occasionally or often trade sex for things they need, like a place to live, food, or a job.
+This is sometimes called “survival sex.”
+These people face many of the same challenges that sex workers face.